-Members of the attention deficit hyperactivity disorder (ADHD) community have little to call our own.
+Members of the attention deficit hyperactivity disorder (ADHD or ADD) community have little to call our own.
 Many of our symptoms are shared with those of other disorders, and are even found in normal humans.
-We do have our own song, “A.D.D.,” written by Loomis & the Lust, as well as a T-shirt with AHD stamped on the front, a ripoff of the rock band AC/DC.
+We do have our own song, “A.D.D.,” written by Loomis & the Lust, as well as a t-shirt with ADHD stamped on the front, a ripoff of the rock band AC/DC.
 And that’s it.
 It’s enough to dishearten a distracted soul.

 ADDvil: a nonsteroidal anti-inflammatory sometimes used by hyperactive subtype ADHDers after overdoing everything.

 ADDjunked: items purchased on impulse, or things bought to help ADHDers get organized, which end up in landfills.

 ADDrift: the sensation ADHDers get when we feel that we’re missing something.

 ADDagio: a graceful interaction between two ADHDers when they meet, typified by finishing each other’s statements, laughter, and high emotion.

 ADDverse: having problems dealing with the non-ADHD world.

 ADDmit: to confess to having ADHD, or to having done something impulsive.

 ADDress: loud clothing — orange, purple, or chartreuse — worn by people with ADHD.